 - MetroBus type schemes which use concrete guided busways, unlike trams, cannot share road-space with cars or emergency vehicles and are therefore problematic to get into city centres.

-- Prof Lewis Lesley argues against using buses: “WECA is misguided in opting for Metrobus mass transit, as experience has shown that motorists are very resistant to using any form of bus, which has been demonstrated continuously since the pioneering Busway was opened in Runcorn New Town in 1970.
+- Prof Lewis Lesley argues against using so called Metrobuses or any bus based rapid transit as a cheap substitute for trams: “WECA is misguided in opting for Metrobus mass transit, as experience has shown that motorists are very resistant to using any form of bus, which has been demonstrated continuously since the pioneering Busway was opened in Runcorn New Town which was designed to be based on bus transit, in 1970.
 A significant percentage of motorists are however willing to switch to rail services, whether Trams, Light Railways, or ordinary suburban trains.
 The average on UK Tramways is that 25% of passengers have left a car at home.
 In the USA the figure is 35%”

-- Research in the USA shows that to get motorists to use rail schemes the service interval must be shorter than the journey time.
-With a half hourly frequency, train journeys will need to be longer than half an hour.
-There can be few rail trips in Bristol that will take more than 30 minutes.
+- Research in the USA shows that to get motorists to use rail schemes the service interval must be shorter than the car journey time.
+With a half hourly frequency, car journeys will need to be longer than half an hour.
+There can be few car trips in Bristol that will take more than 30 minutes.

 - Taxi use is highest in the poorest quarterly UK households (mostly carless).
 The next biggest users are the top quartile households.
 This reinforces/confirms market research over the last 40 years that cost is not a big determinant of bus use.
 Quality of service is the real decider.
 Often this is people’s perception of the quality of service, rather than an actual one, since it may have been decided by the one day the car was in the garage for repair, and the bus did not turn up or was late.
 This is why trams not only has a better perception of service quality but also provides a high quality service: smooth riding, plenty of space and on time/fast travel.